-Consult your Cat dealer for complete information and assistance in order to establish an $S \cdot O \cdot S$ Services program for your engine.
+Consult your Cat dealer for complete information and assistance in establishing an SOS Services program for your equipment.

-More Frequent S·O·S Sampling Improves Life Cycle Management
+More Frequent S.O.S Sampling Improves Life Cycle Management

-Traditionally, the suggested $S \cdot O \cdot S$ sampling intervals for diesel engines have been at 250 hours.
-However in severe applications, more frequent oil sampling is recommended.
+Recommended S·O·S sampling intervals have been determined by Caterpillar to maximize engine and component life.
+Table 11 in this Section provides the generally recommended sampling intervals.
+However, in severe service applications, more frequent oil sampling is recommended.
 Severe service for lubricated compartments occurs at high loads, in high temperatures, and in dusty conditions.
-If any of these conditions or other severe service indicators exist, sample the engine oil at 125 hour intervals.
-These additional samples will increase the chance of detecting a potential failure.
+If any of these conditions exist, work with your Cat Dealer to determine an appropriate sampling interval.
+In some cases, this may be half the normal recommended interval or even more frequently.
+These additional samples will increase the chance of detecting a potential failure and reducing unexpected down time.